-Details about the precise metric name, group, and rollup type can be found in the vCenter managed object browser (MOB) at https://cvcenter IP>/mob/?moid=PerfMgr is an alternative source for counter labels if you know the counter ID.
+Details about the precise metric name, group, and rollup type can be found in the vSphere documentation for PerformanceManager.
+The vCenter managed object browser (MOB) at https://cvCenter IP>/mob/?moid=PerfMgr is an alternative source for counter labels if you know the counter ID.
 If it is decided that a new snippet must be added to the performance Dynamic Application, the following snippet code can be used as the basis for the new snippet: